Double Seduction Series, Book 3

 Taking a deep breath, she reached for Garret and let him help her down from the truck.
-Her knees wobbled a little when she saw their mother, Patty McGatlin, at the kitchen window waving them in.
-Her unwrinkled face, short blonde hair, and sparkling dark blue eyes looked so much like Trey and Garret’s.
+Her knees wobbled a little when she saw the guys’ mother, Patty McGatlin, at the kitchen window waving them in.
+Her unwrinkled face, short blonde hair, and sparkling dark blue eyes looked so much like Trey’s and Garret’s.

 Trey opened the door into the modern little kitchen and gestured for Megan to precede him.

 She stepped inside as Trey and Garret’s mother padded over barefoot, her pink-painted toenails matching her shorts and shirt.
 “Everything okay?”